-Do you know how to ask indirect questions in English?
+Do you know how to form indirect questions in English correctly?

 stop asking direct questions in english!